 When the day of the facilitation arrives, create a foundation for working together at the start of the session.
-These start-up processes and structures set the session’s tone and create a safe environment that encourages open and respectful communication.
+Structures sets the session’s tone and create a safe environment that encourages open and respectful communication.
 Such actions include:

-As the meeting progresses, employ a range of tools and techniques to support everyone to do their best thinking.
-To help facilitate discussion:
+As the meeting progresses, employ a range of tools and techniques to support everyone’s best thinking.
+To help guide discussions: